Hector Crawford: Radio productions

 There were also radio dramas such as No Holiday for Halliday, Sincerely Rita Marsden, My Imprisoned Heart, A Woman in Love, Inspector West, and Lone Star Lannigan.

-Most (if not all) of Crawford's radio programs were produced for 3DB (Melbourne), at which station Hector's brother, Curteis Crawford, was an administrator and, later, manager.
-Through 3DB these programs were also distributed to stations throughout Australia, particularly members of the Major Broadcasting Network of which 3DB was the founder.
+Most (if not all) of Crawford's radio programs were produced for 3DB (Melbourne), at which station his brother, Curteis Crawford, was an administrator and, later, manager.
+Through 3DB these programs were distributed to stations throughout Australia, particularly members of the Major Broadcasting Network of which 3DB was the founder.